 On December 11, Majors was fatally stabbed.

-Around 7 p.m., Majors was walking through Morningside Park when a group of teens approached her near West 116th Street and Morningside Drive, police department Chief of Detectives Rodney Harrison said last week.
+Around 7 p.m., Majors was walking through Morningside Park when a group of teens approached her near West 116th Street and Morningside Drive, police department Chief of Detectives Rodney Harrison said.
 While police have yet to name a motive, they say the perpetrators attempted to steal Majors’s money and phone, resulting in a struggle.
 Harrison says that one of the assailants then pulled out a knife and stabbed Majors multiple times, and that the suspects — detectives believe there were three in total — quickly fled the scene.
 Majors, severely wounded, made her way up a flight of stairs and out of the park, and collapsed near the street.
 After a campus security guard found her unconscious, she was transported to Mount Sinai St. Luke’s Hospital, where she died later that night.

-A 13-year-old boy has been charged in connection with the murder.
+Three boys have been charged in connection with the murder.

 On the morning of December 13, police arrested a 13-year-old boy and charged him with murder, robbery, and criminal possession of a weapon.
 According to WABC-TV, the NYPD picked up the suspect on the afternoon of December 12 and were holding him for criminal trespass when he started to talk about Majors’s murder, reportedly implicating himself.
 (He is being prosecuted as a juvenile.)
-Recently, the boy’s lawyer asked that her client be released from detention and allowed to return home while he awaits trial on March 16, but a Family Court judge rejected the request, the New York Times reports.
+The boy’s lawyer subsequently asked that her client be released from detention and allowed to return home while he awaits trial on March 16, but a Family Court judge rejected the request, the New York Times reports.

 The tragedy has rattled the Barnard campus and the community.